devel0/knowledge/shell/function-args-expansion.md

 ## remarks

-- in order to make expansion to work correctly respect input strings arguments need to enclosed into double quote (eg. "$1")
+- to make the expansion work correctly, the arguments of the input strings must be enclosed in double quotation marks (eg. "$1")